flyingant/AntDataStore/README.md

 # AntDataStore
-This is a simple library that treat the github gist comments as the simple database.
+This is a simple library that treat the github gist comments as the simple database and the CROS implementation.